ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ### Methods to check futures

-To check futures, the `CompletableFuture` class has _non-blocking_ methods to verify if a future is incomplete, completed normally, completed exceptionally, on canceled.
+To check futures, the `CompletableFuture` class has _non-blocking_ methods to verify if a future is incomplete, completed normally, completed exceptionally, or canceled.

 Summary of the methods to check futures